barrycommins/microservices-demo/README.md

 Many of the concepts, and some of the code will come from here: https://github.com/kbastani/spring-cloud-event-sourcing-example , but there will be some different technology choices and possibly a different problem domain.

+Currently has:

+* a Discovery Service (Eureka),

+* an Edge Service/Reverse Proxy (Zuul),

+* an Admin Service for monitoring (Spring Boot Admin)

-Currently only contains one service, Account Service which uses a MySQL database, but it not yet complete.
+* and one domain service, Account, which has a MySQL database, but is incomplete.

 Docker support included through Spotify's Maven Docker Plugin, calling ```mvn clean install``` creates the Docker images.